 Furthermore, the ECS is present in all mammals and spread throughout the body.
 In fact, the total number of endocannabinoid receptors in the mammalian body is greater than all other neuromodulatory receptors.
 This fact alone indicates just how crucial the ECS is to the overall function of the mammalian body.

 When the ECS is functioning properly, then the body is at an optimal state of health and balance.
 Researchers refer to this state as homeostasis.
 However, if there is systemic dysfunction in the ECS, then a number of adverse conditions may manifest themselves.
 Researchers hypothesize that this dysfunction, formally known as Clinical Endocannabinoid Deficiency, may be at the root of a variety of diseases.

 Can CBD Help With Triaditis in Cats?

-To keep it short, CBD is not meant to prevent, treat or cure any diseases or ailments.
-The FDA has not yet recognized any benefits of CBD, and, as such, we advise you to do your own research before using.
+To keep it short, CBD is not meant to prevent, treat, or cure any diseases or ailments.
+The FDA has not yet recognized any benefits of CBD, and, as such, we advise you to do your own research before use.

 Nonetheless, let’s learn some more about the ECS in cats.
 It is useful to break the ECS down to its three main components:

 - Cannabinoid receptors – these reside on the surface of cells throughout the mammalian body.

 - Endocannabinoids – as mentioned above, these are naturally occurring cannabinoids in the mammalian body.

 - Metabolic enzymes – these breakdown endocannabinoids after they have served their function.